- Fake git!

 ⭐️⭐️⭐️ Proudly weird, details-oriented, cross-platform.

 Git Horizon is a web technology tool which runs on the desktop.
 User interface philosophy is to represent the source tree as a state machine, which is a… singular choice.
+Maybe it is a good way of formalising the workflow.
 Depending on your personality type you might regard the resulting UI as promoting either 1) Mindfulness or 2) Obsessive-compulsive disorder.
 For me the main friction point was that it doesn’t support merge resolution in-app which means it’s going to be too hard to explain to my colleagues.
 The state machine visualisation… I cannot decide if it is helpful or not.
 Closed source, free.
 Macos/Windows/Linux.

 VS Code VCS integration